livecomsjournal/livecomsjournal.github.io/index.md

 In general, changes which constitute writing a significant part of the article merit authorship, but not those which only modify small portions.
 These smaller changes, however, should still be acknowledged.

-In order to acknowledge these contributors, people who offer comments/citations that are used in the paper should be listed listed on the relevant GitHub repository README markdown file, and should be listed in the acknowledgement section of the paper.
+In order to acknowledge these contributors, people who offer comments/citations that are used in the paper should be listed listed on the relevant GitHub repository README Markdown file, and should be listed in the acknowledgment section of the paper.
 However, if the current authors feel that the contributions rise to the level of authorship, they can add new authors when the next major version is submitted.

 Exactly what constitutes a "significant" contribution is by necessity subjective, and authors should endeavor to be generous.
 In the process of reviewing revisions, the editors may examine the history of the GitHub repository to ensure appropriate credit is being given.